matloff/debugR/README.md

 printing of variables/expressions at each pause, etc.  Type **h** to see a list of all commands, which are displayed in Window 1, in whatever text editor your R configuration uses.

+## Command List

+Enter key:  repeat last command (should use this a lot, e.g. for n)

+rn expr:  Run the given R expression; if no expression, use the previous Run

+n,s,c:  go to Next line/Step into function/Continue until next pause

+df f, udf f:  Debug/Undebug f()
+<br>udfa:  Undebug all functions

+bp linenum:  set Breakpoint at given line
+<br>bp linenum expr:  set Breakpoint at given line, conditional on expr
+<br>ubp linenum:  cancel Breakpoint at the given line

+p expr:  Print expression
+<br>pap expr:  Print expression at each Pause (only one expression at a time)
+<br>upap:  cancel pap

+pc expr:  Print expression to Console
+<br>pcap expr:  Print expression to Console at each Pause
+<br>upcap:  cancel pcap

+pls: print local variables (including args) of the current function
+<br>penv e: print contents of the environment e

+down: scroll down in debugger window
+<br>up: scroll up in debugger window

+Q:  quit R's debugger
+<br>es:  exit debugR program

+ls srcfile:  (re)load source file; if no file given, use the previous one

+## Deleting Old 'screen' Sessions

+## Known Issues

 ## How It Works